Thoutmose/UNICODE_Transliteration_Keyboard/README.md

 # UNICODE_Transliteration_Keyboard

-The configuration of this keyboard is based on the ones used by the French Institution of Oriental Archaeology (IFAO) (see https://www.ifao.egnet.net/publications/publier/outils-ed/polices/).
-It is only available for Mac OS and Windows.
+The configuration of this keyboard is based on the ones used by the French Institution of Oriental Archaeology (IFAO) (see https://www.ifao.egnet.net/publications/publier/outils-ed/polices/), only available for Mac OS and Windows.
 For the choice of UNICODE characters, see https://github.com/rosmord/mac_transliteration_keyboards

+This keyboard layout is compatible with all OS (Linux/Mac OS/Windows) with Unicode character management by default.

+By default, the keyboard layout is Fr (France) - AZERTY.

 INSTALL: